AEYCEN/sweatControl/README.md

 If you want to end the running environment, just enter `deactivate` inside the venv root directory.

+For the plugins use following command.

+`pip install Flask pandas scikit-learn requests`

 ## Usage

 To run SweatControl, use the flask command or python -m flask.
 You need to tell the Flask where your application is with the --app option.